Balak-github/Intro_to_AI_Final_Project_Detection-of-Credit-Card-Defaulters-Using-Machine-Learning/README.md

 ### Logistic Regression

-A type of statistical analysis is logistic regression, sometimes known as logit regression, binary logit, or binary logistic regression.
-A statistical method known as logistic regression uses historical data to forecast the outcome of a dependent variable.
-It is a type of regression analysis that is frequently applied to binary categorization problems.
-The log of the outcome's odds ratio is modelled by logistic regression.
-A logistic regression model's coefficients are calculated via maximum likelihood estimation.
-This is since, unlike linear regression, no closed-form solution exists.
-Regression analysis is a type of predictive modeling technique that is used to determine the relationship between a dependent variable and one or more independent variables.
+Logistic regression, often known as logit regression, binary logit, or binary logistic regression, is a type of statistical analysis.
+The logistic regression statistical method forecasts the outcome of a dependent variable using previous data.
+It is a type of regression analysis commonly used to solve binary categorization problems.
+Logistic regression is used to model the log of the outcome's odds ratio.
+The coefficients of a logistic regression model are obtained via maximum likelihood estimation.
+This is because, unlike linear regression, there is no closed-form solution.
+Regression analysis is a form of predictive modeling technique used to determine the relationship between one or more independent variables and a dependent variable.

 ### How it works